NCAR/tcobs/index.md

 layout: frontpage
 title: The Tropical Cyclone Analysis Project
 banner-title: The Tropical Cyclone Analysis Project
-banner-description: Improving predictions of tropical cyclones through innovative data-driven approaches
+banner-description: Using aircraft reconnaissance observations to improve forecaster support products for analysis of tropical cyclone intensity and structure

 banner-button-text: Learn more about the project
-banner-button-url:
+banner-button-url: /tcobs/pages/about/need.html
 ---